moedaaboul/social-network-api/README.md

 ## Usage

-Need to have MongoDB Compass installed locally to run the app.
+Need to have MongoDB and MongoDB Compass installed locally to run the app.

-Mock seeds have been created and will be added using the following:

-    npm run seed

 The application will then be invoked by using the following command:

-    npm start
+    npm run watch

 ## Directory Structure